harveybarnhard/harveybarnhard.github.io/README.md

    javascript, and everything else that is strictly necessary for the website to look real good.
 3. The entire directory /public, and nothing else, is moved to the `gh-pages` branch using [this Action](https://github.com/peaceiris/actions-gh-pages).
+4. The website is then deployed from the `gh-pages` branch.

 # Style
 I heavily modified a [clean blog](http://startbootstrap.com/template-overviews/clean-blog/)